IST-EVA-Support/EVA-Manageability-Sample/README.md

 ### Preparing pipeline AI model package
-Preparing model file into `{source path}\Model` or `{source path}\TensorModel` folder Modify your model schema definition as following
+Preparing model file into `{source path}\Model` or `{source path}\TensorModel` folder Modify your `Model Schema` definition as following

  ```c
 //For example : Using the OpenVino mobilessd model, percision=FP32 version=1.0